jorgensd/dolfinx_ipcs/README.md

 ```

 ## Pypi/requirements.txt

+> :warning: This is currently experimental, and cannot be guaranteed to work.
+Currently the meshes can be created and converted using this strategy, but the dolfinx installation is out of date.

 The `requirement.txt` file in this repository can install both DOLFINx and GMSH (without GUI) using the command
 ```bash
 pip3 install -r requirements.txt